genesiscommunitysuccess/docs/docs/04_web/02_web-components/03_interaction/05_dropdown-menu.md

 ...
 ```

-These three samples of code create a dropdown menu that looks like this:
+With these three samples of code, you would get a dropdownmenu as shown below:

 ![dropdownMenuExample](/img/dropdown-example.png)